justin-robinson/scoop/README.md

  */
 $row = new \DB\Schema\Table();

-// set values to string literals
+// this will set a raw sql value into the query string
 $row->someDateColumn = new \Scoop\Database\Literal('NOW()');

 $row->save();